crespire/ruby_chess/implementation.md

 end
 ```

 The interesting case is the Pawn.
-Because we're generating psuedo-legal moves, the pawn should always generate 3 moves with 4 squares (2 forward, and 1 each forward diagonal).
+Because we're generating pseudo-legal moves, the pawn should always generate 3 moves with 4 squares (2 forward, and 1 each forward diagonal).
 As far as the pawn is concerned, these are all moves it can make. `#valid_moves` should filter out captures if the cells are empty, so it wouldn't be a valid move.

 ```ruby
 # Inside Pawn